sporp/MeepleMunchies/CharacterGuide.md

 ## Melee Meeple:
 - Health: 5
 - Movement: 3
+- Attack:
       - Damage: 2
-- Attack Range: 1
+      - Range: 1
 - Special Abilities:
     -Performs Spin Attack, Damaging all Meeples (friend or foe) in a 1 tile radius

 ## Range Meeple:
 - Health: 4
 - Movement: 2
+- Attack:
     - Damage: 1 (+1 to enemies in water)
     - Attack Range: Infinite
 - Special Abilities:
   - Performs a straight line shot in 1 of the 6 directions away from your position.
 Damaging all Meeples (friend or foe) in that line